bob01/etx-widgets/README.md

 ### About etxWidgets
-These widgets have been designed by R/C Heli pilots for R/C Heli pilots.
+These widgets have been built by R/C Heli pilots for R/C Heli pilots.
-The goal is to present the relevant telemetry expected from modern R/C systems before, during and after flight with on-screen, audio and haptic elements
+The goal is to present the relevant telemetry expected from modern R/C systems before, during and after flight with on-screen, audio and haptic elements.

+# etxPowerbar